selsamman/proxily-doc/docs/Features/persistence.md

 const persistedObservableState = persist(state,
     {classes: [TodoList, TodoListItem]});
 ```
-**persist** makes the returned state observable, so you don't need to call makeObservable.
+**persist** makes the returned state observable, so you don't need to call observable.
 When using classes you need to provide a list of them so that your state can be properly reconstituted.

 Persist has a number of [options](../API/serial_persist#persist) such as which storage engine to use and how you want to merge your state.
 You can provide a function to merge in the saved state with your initial state providing for upgrades to the state shape.